Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Introduction

 One possible explanation invokes the so-called smoke detector principle \cite{nesse2001smoke,nesse_natural_2005}.
 The basic idea is to think about how anxiety serves to help an organism detect danger, and to note the asymmetry between the low cost of a false alarm and the high cost of failing to detect a true threat.
 This allows us to frame anxiety in the context of signal detection theory.
 Because of asymmetry in costs of false alarms versus false complacency, the theory predicts that optimized warning systems will commonly generate far more false positives than false negatives.
 This provides an explanation for why even optimal behavior can produce seemingly excessive sensitivity in the form of frequent false alarms \cite{nesse_why_1994, nesse_natural_2005}.
 More recently, the signal detection framework has been expanded to describe how the sensitivity of a warning system should track a changing environment and become more easily triggered in dangerous situations \cite{nettle2012evolutionary}.
 This approach, together with error management theory \cite{johnson2013evolution}, begins to provide an account of how anxiety and mood regulate behavior over time, and why high levels of anxiety may be adaptive even when true threats are scarce.
 Better to be skittish and alive than calm but dead.

 The smoke detector principle cannot be the whole story, however.
 There are a number of aspects of anxiety that it does not readily explain.
 First, the smoke detector principle deals with evolutionarily adaptive anxiety --- but not with the issue of why evolution has left us vulnerable to anxiety {\em disorders}.
-A fully satisfactory model of anxiety and anxiety disorders should explain within-population variation: Why does a small subset of the population suffer from a maladaptive excess of anxiety, while the majority regulate anxiety levels appropriately?
+A fully satisfactory model of anxiety and anxiety disorders should explain within-population variation: Why does a small subset of the population suffer from an excess of anxiety, while the majority regulate anxiety levels appropriately?
 Second, a critical component of anxiety disorders is the way they emerge from self-reinforcing negative behavior patterns.
 Individuals with anxiety disorders often avoid situations or activities that are in fact harmless or even beneficial.
 Effectively, these individuals are behaving too pessimistically, treating harmless situations as if they were dangerous.
 We would like to explain how adaptive behavior might lead to self-reinforcing pessimism.
-Third, if the evolutionary function of anxiety is to modulate the threat response according to environmental circumstances \cite{nesse2009evolution}, evolutionary models of anxiety will need to explicitly treat that modulation process --- that is, such models should incorporate the role of learning explicitly.
+Third, if the evolutionary function of anxiety is to modulate the threat response according to environmental circumstances \cite{nesse2009evolution}, evolutionary models of anxiety will need to explicitly treat that modulation process---that is, such models should incorporate the role of learning explicitly.

-In this paper, we show that optimal learning can generate behavioral over-sensitivity to threat that is truly maladaptive, but expressed in only a subset of the population.
-Our aim is not to account for the specific details of particular anxiety disorders -- phobias, generalized anxiety disorder, post-traumatic stress disorder, and so forth -- but rather to capture some of the general features of how anxiety is regulated and how this process can go awry.
+In this paper, we show that optimal learning can generate behavioral over-sensitivity to threat that is truly harmful to the individual's fitness, but expressed in only a subset of the population.
+Our aim is not to account for the specific details of particular anxiety disorders---phobias, generalized anxiety disorder, post-traumatic stress disorder, and so forth---but rather to capture some of the general features of how anxiety is regulated and how this process can go awry.